UniStuttgart-VISUS/megamol/docs/manual.md

     $ ccmake .

 - Configure the project repeatedly using `c` (and `e`) until no more changes are marked.
-- Change the `CMAKE_INSTALL_PREFIX` in order to change the destination folder of the installed files.
+- Change the `CMAKE_INSTALL_PREFIX` in order to change the destination directory of the installed files.
 - Then hit `g` to generate the build files.
 - On the console prompt, start the building: